AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/CVEs.md

 This vulnerability encompasses two CVEs [2021-34527](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34527) and [2021-1675](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-1675) found in the [Print Spooler service](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-prsod/7262f540-dd18-46a3-b645-8ea9b59753dc) that runs on all Windows operating systems and allows remote execution of arbitrary code with SYSTEM rights using a domain account.

 `PrintNightmare` is an RCE (Remote Command Execution) vulnerability.
-If the vulnerable machine is configured to reject remote connection, this vulnerability could still be exploited in an LPE (Local Privilege Escalation).
+If the vulnerable machine is configured to reject remote connection, this vulnerability could still be exploited in a LPE (Local Privilege Escalation).

 The vulnerability lies in the functions allowing remote driver installation by users, `RpcAddPrinterDriverEx` and `RpcAddPrinterDriver`.